NYC-Public-Advocate/Watchlist/README.txt

 Installation
 ============

-Download and extract the tarball from GitHub.
+Download and extract the Watchlist + Drupal tarball from GitHub: https://github.com/downloads/NYC-Public-Advocate/Watchlist/watchlist.tgz

 Install Drupal as outlined in the Drupal INSTALL.txt file.